 If the requestor has a "hold" on their record at CTX, the transcript request will not be processed.
 The individual will be notified of the hold and asked to contact the appropriate office to resolve the issue.
-If the issue is resolved within thirty (30) days from the date of notification, the individual will not need to complete a new request but will need to notify the Registrar's Office (colleen.rinaldi@concordia.edu) that the hold has been removed so that the process can be completed.
-NOTE: If the issue is not resolved and the Registrar's Office is not notified within the thirty (30) day timeframe, the individual will have to complete a new request.
+If the issue is resolved within thirty (30) days from the date of notification, the individual will not need to complete a new request but will need to notify the Office of Student Registration and Records (colleen.rinaldi@concordia.edu) that the hold has been removed so that the process can be completed.

+NOTE: If the issue is not resolved and the Student Registration and Records' Office is not notified within the thirty (30) day timeframe, the individual will have to complete a new request.